 - Print copy available for $50.00.

 2010: Dr. Jolene Koester

 2011: Dr. Richard Arndt

-The lecture series is a tribute to long-time international educator and academician Dr. Josef Mestenhauser, whose knowledge and boundless energy laid the groundwork for the University of Minnesota's outstanding reputation in the field of international education.
+The Mestenhauser Legacy Fund supports the University of MInnesota's efforts to broaden international understanding through innovative programs and scholarship.
+The fund is named in honor of professor emeritus Josef Mestenhauser, whose knowledge, dedication, and tireless energy laid the groundwork for the University of Minnesota's outstanding reputation in the field of international education.

-To support the Mestenhauser Lecture and related activities, please make a gift through the University of Minnesota Foundation.
+To support the Mestenhauser Legacy Fund, please make a gift through the University of Minnesota Foundation.

 For more information on making a donation, please contact Diane Young, development director, at 612-624-8819 or firstname.lastname@example.org.